isaidcornejo/coherence-field/paper_versions/README.md

 This archive:

 * preserves the scientific development of the project,
-* maintains reproducibility for citations,
+* maintains reproducibility for citations and historical reference,
-* provides a clear historical record of conceptual changes,
+* documents conceptual transitions between versions,
-* isolates legacy manuscripts from the current working version.
+* isolates legacy documents from the current active manuscript.

 ---

-If additional versions are produced (v3, v4, …), simply create a new folder following the same structure and naming conventions.
+If new versions are produced, simply create a new folder following the same conventions (`v3/`, `v4/`, …).